Mount Pleasant (constituency)

-Mount Pleasant is a constituency of the National Assembly of the Parliament of Zimbabwe, centered on the Mount Pleasant suburb of Harare.
+Mount Pleasant is a constituency represented in the National Assembly of the Parliament of Zimbabwe, located in the Mount Pleasant suburb of Harare.
 Previously a white constituency in the Parliament of Rhodesia, it was abolished in 1987 along with the other white-reserved seats in Parliament.
-It was recreated for the 2008 elections and is currently represented by Samuel Banda of the Movement for Democratic Change Alliance.
+It was recreated for the 2008 election and is currently represented by George Mashavave of the ZANU-PF party since April 27, 2024 when Mashavave won the seat in a by-election, after the previous MP, Fadzayi Mahere of the Citizens Coalition for Change (CCC) party, resigned from Parliament in January 2024.